kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## Debugging a Kedro project within a notebook

 You can use the built-in [`%debug` line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-debug) to launch an interactive debugger in your Jupyter notebook.
 Declare it before a single-line statement to step through the execution in debug mode.
 You can use the argument `--breakpoint` or `-b` to provide a breakpoint.
 Alternatively, use the command with no arguments after an error occurs to load the stack trace and begin debugging.

- The follow sequence occurs when `%debug` runs after an error occurs:
+The following sequence occurs when `%debug` runs after an error occurs:

 - The stack trace of the last unhandled exception loads.
 - The program stops at the point where the exception occurred.
 - An interactive shell where the user can navigate through the stack trace opens.

 You can then inspect the value of expressions and arguments, or add breakpoints to the code.

 Here is example debugging workflow after discovering a node in your pipeline is failing:
 1. Inspect the logs to find the name of the failing node.
 We can see below the problematic node is `split_data_node`.